recombinatrix/analysis-pool/README.md

 Commonly used analysis scripts

-## Contact frequency
+## Contact frequency and distance over time

 ### `contacts_mda/`

 `contacts_mda/contacts.py` uses mda to calculate the frequency of contact between two groups of molecules, eg between a ligand the residues of a protein.
-Can also calculate pairwise distances between the two groups, but this is very slow for large numebrs of residues
+Can also calculate pairwise distances between the two groups, such as to determine the distance between gating residues, but this becomes very slow when used with large groups of residues

 ## Clustering